cortexproject/cortex-helm-chart/docs/guides/configure_ruler_and_alertmanager_with_configmap.markdown

 ---
 # Preface

-Cortex's Ruler and Alertmanager can be setup to use ConfigMaps to provide themselves with an configuration that can be dynamically updated.
+Cortex's Ruler and Alertmanager can be setup to use ConfigMaps to provide themselves with a configuration that can be dynamically updated.
 We simply put ConfigMaps into the same namespace where cortex is running, and they are automatically detected and mounted as files to the Ruler and/or AlertManager containers.
 The containers are also constantly polling for changes to the ConfigMaps.
 If any changes are found, the configuration file on the container will be updated.